evangelosmeklis/MindfulBoo/PRIVACY.md

-# Privacy Policy for BeMindful
+# Privacy Policy for MindfulBoo

 *Last updated: July 2025*

 ## Overview

-BeMindful is designed with your privacy in mind.
+MindfulBoo is designed with your privacy in mind.
 We believe in transparency and want you to understand exactly how your data is used.

 ## Data Collection and Usage